Top 17 Software Developers in Turkey

 Utku made global headlines in 2015 by creating “Hidden Tear” the first open-source ransomware prototype.

 Intended as an educational project for security professionals, Hidden Tear’s code was nonetheless appropriated by real attackers, sparking a complex debate on disclosure ethics.
 Sen’s work, featured by Forbes and Business Insider, forced the cybersecurity community to confront the dual-use dilemma of open source.
-Beyond this controversial fame, Utku is an accomplished security engineer who has developed defensive tools like ransomware honeypots (project “EDA2”) and contributed to open-source frameworks (e.g., Leviathan).
-He has presented at Black Hat Arsenal and is an active bug bounty hunter.

 Wrap Up

-These legends represent exceptional talent, making them extremely challenging to headhunt.
+These experts represent exceptional talent, making them extremely challenging to headhunt.
 However, there are thousands of other highly skilled IT professionals in Turkey available to hire with our help.
 Contact us, and we will be happy to discuss your hiring needs.